 - Perfect harmony.
 If you never disagree, one of you is unnecessary.
 No two human beings will always see everything the same.
 Differences in needs, desires, thoughts, opinions, and more are expected–and normal.

 - Unending sexual ecstasy.
-Medical problems, differences in sexual needs/desires/expectations, old baggage, and other life challenges will affect your sexual life together.
+Medical problems, differences in sexual needs/desires/expectations, old baggage, and other life challenges will affect your sex life together.
 You are not entitled to sex.
-This area of your marriage will need your commitment, forgiveness, and resilience just like every other area.
+This area of your marriage will need your commitment, forgiveness, flexibility, and resilience just like every other area.

 - Never having to say “I’m Sorry!”
 The adage, “Love means never having to say you’re sorry” is wrong!
 Both you and your spouse will make mistakes.
 Both of you will need to become good forgivers if you want to have a successful marriage.